noelbundick/config-analyzer/docs/authoring-json-rules.md

 **Requirements**

 All queries must start with '`<tableName>` |'.
 While it is a Microsoft recommendation to begin Resource Graph queries with the table name, it is not required and defaults to the Resource Table.
-However, for this application, this is a requirement to allow fir filtering Resource Groups.
+However, for this application, this is a requirement to allow for filtering Resource Groups.
 See [Resource Graph Tables](https://docs.microsoft.com/en-us/azure/governance/resource-graph/concepts/query-language#resource-graph-tables) for more information on tables.

 **Target**

-Resource Graph rules are executed against a target and the target is generated from the CLI input.
 The application can scan Azure Resources across multiple subscriptions or a single subscription and optionally filter for resource groups.

 **CLI Usage**